 North Yorkshire Police (NYP) is committed to promoting the principles of Equality, Diversity and Human Rights (EDHR) in all areas of policing as an integral part of everyday business.

-The purpose of this document is to provide details of circumstances where it may be appropriate to consider an extension to the normal occupational sick pay entitlement for police officers and police staff.
-The document provides details of the criteria for implementation of Regulation 28 of the Police Regulations 2003 regarding the reduction to half […]
+Procedure Statement The purpose of this document is to provide details of circumstances where it may be appropriate to consider an extension to the normal occupational sick pay entitlement for police officers and police staff.
+The document provides details of the criteria for implementation of Regulation 28 of the Police Regulations 2003 regarding the reduction […]

 Introduction The purpose of this procedure is to deal with the difficulties of attendance at work during times of extreme weather, principally severe and heavy snowfall, flooding and storm conditions.
 North Yorkshire Police (NYP) recognises that officers and staff may face difficulties attending their normal place of work when extreme weather is causing disruption.
 NYP […]